-A test was performed to determine if D-Panthenyl Triacetate has the potential to cause cytotoxicity.
-The Skin2 ZK 1200 Model was used in the experiment.
-D-Panthenyl Triacetate was applied (neat) to tissue samples; both untreated controls and positive controls were used.
+The Skin2 ZK 1200 Model was used in a study evaluating the cytotoxic potential of D-Panthenyl Triacetate.73 D-Panthenyl Triacetate was applied (neat) to tissue samples; both untreated controls and positive controls were used.
 The researchers determined that there was no concern for D-Panthenyl Triacetate to potentially cause irritation or cytotoxicity.